 And once you change your belief system around it, your symptoms and behavior can change accordingly.

-What people don’t realize is that most of the stress that they have in their lives is absolutely unnecessary.— Paul McKenna, trainer of Mindvalley’s Certified Hypnotherapist Program
+What people don’t realize is that most of the stress that they have in their lives is absolutely unnecessary.— Paul McKenna, trainer of the Mindvalley Certified Hypnotherapist program

-Dealing with anxiety-related issues, like panic attacks or day-to-day symptoms, come from fear.
+Dealing with anxiety-related issues, like panic attacks or day-to-day symptoms, comes from fear.
 Anxiety is your psyche’s reaction when it thinks you need to survive.